miroslawstaron/KPI_workshop/readme.md

 The participation is free of charge for all Software Center partners.
 However, for the organizational reasons, please register by filling in this link: https://choodle.portal.chalmers.se/xgoTbdmjxpmftTkK (*)

+IMPORTANT: Please write you e-mail address when registering!

 # Format

 The workshop is planned to take place online, where we will mix the presentations from all involved companies and breakout sessions for deep dive into specific topics.